 Vegan ice cream

 If time permits, why not treat yourself to some tasty ice not-cream?
 My friends and I couldn’t resist the frozen baobab milk goodies at Esel, a cute little spot on Mariannstraße in the cool alternative Kreuzberg neighbourghood.
+Unfortunately they closed down, but you can easily find vegan gelato everywhere in Berlin.
+Just check on Happy Cow or ask the locals :)

 The concept is pretty straight-forward: choose a neutral base (baobab milk in this case) to which you can add home-made fruit coulis, chocolate syrup, nuts, fresh herbs, etc. It’s all mixed together directly on a frozen board.
 Miles away from bland commercial ice cream, aren’t we?
 I went all out with dark chocolate syrup, coco-mango coulis and caramelized almond shards.